 Supporting offshore funds in seeking and maintaining UK reporting fund status with HMRC.
 This specialist regime provides an advantageous tax treatment for investments made by UK investors in offshore funds.

-The decision to enter the regime is optional and impacts the taxation of UK investors both annually and upon eventual disposal.
+The decision to enter the reporting fund status regime is optional and impacts the taxation of UK investors both annually and upon eventual disposal.
 To comply with the regime, reporting funds must annually provide to HMRC a calculation of ‘reportable income’ and determine whether any ‘excess reportable income’ (ERI) arises per reporting share class or series.
 A report to investors is then circulated with the amount of ERI, to be included in their personal tax return.
 Any dividend paid reduces the amount of ERI to be included in the investor’s tax return, however, where no dividend is paid, the ERI is taxable regardless, thus sometimes creating a dry tax charge for investors.
 As majority of fund expenses (with the exception of performance fees) qualify as revenue and are deductible in nature, the ERI is often zero.
-Therefore, where funds generate significant capital gains, obtaining RFS can be highly advantageous.
+Therefore, where funds generate significant capital gains, obtaining reporting fund status can be highly advantageous.

 How we can help: